valerievazq/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    -When using sessions, each client will have a unique session stored on the server.
+Sessions provide a way to persist data across requests.
+We’ll use them to save authentication information, so there is no need to re-enter credentials on every new request the client makes to the server.

+   -A JSON Web Token (JWT) is a safe, compact, and self-contained way of transmitting information between multiple parties in the form of a JSON object.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+ -uses a method called 'hashing'

 3. How are unit tests different from integration and end-to-end testing?

+   -UNIT TESTING is used for smaller isolated units of software. they are fast and simple to write an execute.
+   -INTEGRATION TESTING is a level of software testing where individual units / components are combined and tested as a group.
+   -END-TO-END testing tests the entire software to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+- Test driven development is the process of writing tests before code so it give you an idea of how to write your code.

+You are expected to be able to answer questions in these areas.
+Your responses contribute to your Sprint Challenge grade.